davisjam/davisjam.github.io/_pages/home.md

 ## 2025

-- OpenAI funds a grant on automated bounded model checking.
-Thanks, OpenAI!
+- OpenAI funds a grant on automated unit proofing.
+Thanks, OpenAI, and congrats to Paschal and the team!
 - Recognized as a Distinguished Reviewer at **USENIX Security 2025**.
 - Serving on the **AAAI 2026 PC**.
 - A poster at IEEE SecDev on LLM jailbreaking.
 Congrats to the VIP team, led by Mohamed Ahmed and Mohamed Abdelmouty!